NCBI-Hackathons/chervil/README.md

 #### From Docker Hub

 We have provided a Docker image with our pipeline pre-installed.
-To download it (assuming you already have Docker nstalled), run:
+To download it (assuming you already have Docker installed), run:

     $ docker pull benjamindlee/chervil